Retire in Ukraine

 We asked retirees if they have access to good medical care in Ukraine.
 They wrote:

 "The medical services are good and easily accessible, but you have to pay.
 I had a problem with my eye earlier this year, was referred to a specialist eye clinic in the city on the same day.
 They conducted a thorough set of eye tests for 700 uah (£20) !
-Medical insurance makes useful toilet paper and that's it, trust me - you still have to pay to get treatment, even the nurse will expect something, although for an expat it's relatively inexpensive," remarked one retiree in Kharkov.
+Medical insurance makes useful toilet paper and that's it, trust me - you still have to pay to get treatment, even the nurse will expect something, although for an expat it's relatively inexpensive," said a retiree who moved to Kharkov, Ukraine.

 How do I meet people in Ukraine?